omicscodeathon/rareinsight/README.md

 Search Panel: Once the dashboard is initiated, the latest ClinVar variant summary file will automatically download.
 Users can only access the functions of the dashboard once the download has been completed.

 VCF Panel: Users can input a vcf.gz file that was ideally produced with the nf-core/raredisease pipeline.
 Files created with GATK can also be uploaded.
 Users can optionally input a filtered VCF file in .txt format.
 This is a filtered version of a VCF file obtained from the nf-core/raredisease pipeline.
+Users can filter their files using the filter_vcf.py script (found in the scripts folder).
 It includes the gene name, amino acid change, protein change, clinical diagnosis and clinical significance.

 # Outputs